Did you know that your version of Internet Explorer is out of date?

 The Safety Triangle Explained – IES

-At Wills Transfer, our Health/Safety/Environment Coordinator provides safety content for twice weekly Tool Box talks for all Wills teams at each branch location (Smiths Falls, Perth, Ottawa, Brockville).
-This Tool Box talk can be used for any working environment in any capacity.
+Below we have an example of one of the Tool Box talks can be used for any working environment in any capacity.
 The Triangle visual explains that “major injuries are rare events and that many opportunities are afforded by the more frequent, less serious events to take actions to prevent the major losses from occurring” (IES “International Educational Services”).

 In 1969, a study of industrial accidents was undertaken by Frank E. Bird, Jr., who was then the Director of Engineering Services for the Insurance Company of North America.
 He was interested in the accident ratio of major injury to minor injuries first discussed in the 1931 book, Industrial Accident Prevention by.
 H. W. Heinrich.